 How?
 Split it up:

-75% in a liquid debt fund.
-Slightly better returns and still accessible.
+Keep 75% in a liquid debt fund, which pays slightly better and stays accessible.

-Don’t touch investments until this fund is ready.
-Seriously.
-I’ll thank myself later.
+Do not touch investments until this fund is ready.
+I mean that seriously.
+I will thank myself later.

 Choosing Mutual Funds

-It’s not just about picking a fund that sounds cool or has a shiny brochure.
+A fund that sounds cool or carries a shiny brochure is not enough.

 Look at metrics like: